ARte-team/ARte/Architecture.md

 where the *artworkID* attribute is the primary key, *datetime* references to the inserting or updating of the entry, *description* is self-explanatory and *roomID* is the room ID in which the artwork is located.

 ### Website
 Implemented using the main web programming languages as *HTML* and *Javascript*, it offers a *Bootstrap* realized frontend for museum’s managers.
 Selected and reworked informations are proposed in a simple and comprehensible **dashboard**, with the use of charts and diagrams.
 Its functionalities include the possibility to modify information about a specific work of art, to remove it and to add a new one.
-It also displays informations about the most visited areas both in real-time and querying the database.
+It also displays informations about the most visited areas both in real-time via MQTT broker messaging system and querying the database via javascript APIs provided by Amazon AWS.